Bryce Harris: Atlanta Falcons

 On May 2, 2012, Harris signed with the Atlanta Falcons as an undrafted free agent.
 On August 31, 2012, he was released and subsequently signed to the team's practice squad the next day.

 New Orleans Saints

-Harrris signed with the New Orleans Saints to join the active roster from the Atlanta Falcons practice squad.
+Harris signed with the New Orleans Saints to join the active roster from the Atlanta Falcons practice squad.
 On November 25, 2012, he made his NFL Debut against the San Francisco 49ers, but was unable to finish the game due getting injured in the first quarter.
 On November 27, 2012, he was placed on Injured Reserve due to his broken leg injury.

 The Saints re-signed Harris on March 20, 2015.

 Second stint with the Falcons

 Harris was claimed off waivers by the Atlanta Falcons on September 6, 2015, after being released by the Saints the previous day.

 On September 3, 2016, Harris was released by the Falcons.

 Jacksonville Jaguars

 On October 5, 2016, Harris was signed by the Jaguars.
 He was released by the Jaguars on November 18, 2016.